Skip to content

 Please tell us which method you use for the longest part of your usual journey"

-public transport, bus, car, bicycle, walkingnot specified
+Public transport, bus, car, bicycle, walkingNot specified

 Note.
 For the named items in the table above, links are provided (where applicable) to their corresponding content on CLOSER Discovery.
 Where a variable range is provided, full variable lists can be accessed through the ‘Variable Groups’ tab on the linked Discovery page.